 When I started this blog I said one purpose was for when I felt crafty other than just digi scraping.
 Well I'm not a really crafty person, so this is the first of its type.

+It all started with needing a maternity blouse to match my family for family photos Easter Weekend.
 I looked all over.
 In stores, on the internet...
 EVERYWHERE.
 Nothing in the color range I wanted.
 I was starting to think I was just going to need to do the "white" blouse that so many expectant mothers ware for these sort of pictures.
 I didn't want to do that.
 I had already found the perfect suit and shirt combo for my 2 year old and a matching shirt for my husband to go with his suit.
 I wanted to match them.

 Then it dawned on me- there should be enough fabric in a men's dress shirt (especially the larger sizes) to make a maternity blouse.